Huang-Yuanhang/learning-journals-week1/README.md

 The first practical task is to create a simple website for the startup company, with a requirement of at least 3 pages or sections for a single-page design.
 The content should be substantial enough for a reasonable person to understand the startup business, including text and images.
+Creating a startup website is a challenge, and I learn through this process how to communicate the core of your business with words and images.
+Cleverly choosing content that presents the company's vision, unique values, and piques the visitor's interest is a big bonus.

+High-quality images and multimedia choices will emphasize visual appeal.
+Adding startup stories and industry insights that showcase personality and expertise will create a stronger connection.
+This assignment will enhance website design and content creation skills and improve my communication skills while developing a deeper understanding of how to effectively promote a startup online.

 Learning from the "Introduction to HTML Basics" video on YouTube has been immensely helpful in gaining a solid understanding of HTML basics.
 The video comprehensively covers core HTML concepts, including the use of tags, page structure, and basic syntax.
 The emphasis on excluding CSS and JavaScript for simplicity enhances the clarity of learning.
 I am excited about this task as it provides an opportunity to apply the acquired HTML knowledge to effectively showcase my startup through a website.
 This task not only involves technical aspects but also serves as a practical opportunity to translate theoretical knowledge into a real project, enhancing my web development skills.

 ## Career/Employability/Learning Insights